· · · · ·

 It’s still one of my go-to recipes in the summer when I am in a hurry or simply don’t feel like doing much in the kitchen.
 A perfect weeknight dinner.
 Satisfying.
 Filling.
 Easy.

-Ingredients Needed to Make Hamburger Hash
+Ingredients for Hamburger Hash

 • lean ground beef (or venison)